Dog Obesity:

 diet.

-content, higher in fiber, have reduced calories, but supply all the
+- Provide high-quality foods that are lower in fat content, higher in fiber, and have reduced calories, but supply all the protein, vitamins, and minerals necessary for good health.

-- Some times a change in food is not necessary;
+- Sometimes, a change in food is not necessary;

 just a reduction in the amount of your dog's usual food may be enough to

 reduce weight.
-It's kind of like humans; one cookie won't hurt us but
+It's kind of like humans; one cookie won't hurt us, but

-if you eat the whole bag you can expect to see it reflected on the
+if you eat the whole bag, you can expect to see it reflected on the

 scale.
 Be careful you don't reduce too much or you might not be giving